A Singapore Government Agency WebsiteHow to identify

 • Reducing solar generation variability is vital for integrating renewable energy sources effectively.
 It enables better integration with other energy sources to create a more reliable and diverse energy mix.

-Following an award of a S$6.2 million research grant to a consortium led by the National University of Singapore, EMA has successfully tested a Solar Forecasting Model that is able to anticipate the solar power output in advance and proactively address any solar intermittency.
+Following an award of a S$6.2 million research grant to a consortium led by the National University of Singapore, EMA has implemented a Solar Forecasting Model as part of the enhanced Energy Management System that can anticipate solar power output in advance and proactively addressing solar intermittency.

 In addition to the model, we are also using technologies like Energy Storage Systems to manage solar intermittency.